Cognitive Behavioral Therapy

 How Cognitive Behavioral Therapy Works

-CBT works by helping patients to identify negative thought patterns or cognitive distortions and shifting them into better, healthier habits and routines.
-CBT provides patients with an empathetic relationship with their therapist that gives them an opportunity to self-examine and creates goals around shifting their flawed perspectives.
+CBT works by helping patients identify negative thought patterns or cognitive distortions and shifting them into better, healthier habits and routines.

 It’s important to note that CBT is a process, and sessions will build upon one another as you progress.
-Typically Cognitive Behavioral Therapy lasts for about 5 to 20 sessions overall.
+Typically, Cognitive Behavioral Therapy lasts for about 5 to 20 sessions overall.

 Common CBT Techniques

-- Interventions
+- Journaling

 - Role-playing